eclipse-tractusx/item-relationship-service/docs/arc42.md

 As of now, the IRS uses its own IAM credentials to gather the required data.
 This might be changed to use the consumer credentials in the future.

+### Submodels

+A Semantic Aspect Meta Model (SAMM) (see [samm-specification](https://docs.bosch-semantic-stack.com/oss/samm-specification.html)), also known as semantic model ,aspect model or submodel, is a standardized specification to describe certain attributes of a physical part.
+Notable aspect models for the IRS use-case are BOMs (which parts are directly built into a part) and usages (in which parts is a part built into).

+Available aspect models in the catena-x context can be found in the [sldt-semantic-models repository](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main).

 ## Technical context

 ![arc42_001](https://eclipse-tractusx.github.io/item-relationship-service/docs/assets/arc42/arc42_001.png)